 While sharing human food with your cat is not always safe, we have a solution that will keep you both smiling.
 We've currently got a 33% discount to share on the HUMAN-GRADE premium cat food that ranked number #1 in our reviews!
 CLICK HERE & use code EXCITEDCATS2022 to SAVE 33% on Smalls cat food!

 While sharing human food with your cat is not always safe, we have a solution that will keep you both smiling.

 We've currently got a 33% discount to share on the HUMAN-GRADE premium cat food that ranked number #1 in our reviews!
 CLICK HERE & use code EXCITEDCATS2022 to SAVE 33% on Smalls cat food!

 How Long Can a Cat Eat Baby Food?

 A cat can consume baby food as its main meal for only about two to three days.
 After that, you’ll need to slowly start transitioning them back to normal cat kibble or wet cat food.

 Baby food doesn’t contain taurine.
 This is a vital amino acid that cats can only get from commercial kibble, raw meat, supplements, or wet cat food.

 Remember, these options should never replace your cat’s normal kibble or wet cat food.

-The Bottom Line on Baby Food
+The Bottom Line on Baby Food for Cats